Results 1 - 10

 , 1997

 "...
 The Internet presents numerous sources of useful information---telephone directories, product catalogs, stock quotes, weather forecasts, etc. Recently, many systems have been built that automatically gather and manipulate such information on a user's behalf.
-However, these resources are usually form ..."
+However, these resources are usually ..."

 Abstract